 A high-level view of the protocol exchange is shown below.
 The first step is to establish an encrypted ACL connection between two BLE devices.
 This is the same type of encrypted ACL connection that BLE devices use all the time to exchange data.

-Next, the devices exchange Channel Sounding capabilities information security information.
+Next, the devices exchange Channel Sounding capabilities information and security information.
 Based on their mutual capabilities, the devices agree on a Channel Sounding configuration for the procedure.
 Then, the CS procedure is started and the devices exchange signals and perform measurements in one or more CS subevents.

 To take a closer look at the protocol transactions that implement these features, we’ll dig into a log file created with the Bluetooth Vanguard protocol analyzer from Ellisys.
 The Vanguard analyzer is one of the few Bluetooth protocol analyzers on the market today that is capable of capturing Channel Sounding signals.